ZeroBone/OfficialEye/docs/index.md

     ---

     Out-of-the box, OfficialEye's supports an innovative consistency-driven detection approach, finely tuned for flat documents.
 Imagine the human ability to detect formatted documents at a glance: with an innate understanding of how a document appears, our brains effortlessly filters out incongruent elements.
 OfficialEye mirrors this by operating under the assumption that the document in the image is a flat surface and leveraging this inherent knowledge to significantly enhance the accuracy of the results.

+-   :material-lightbulb-on:{ .lg .middle } __Visualizations__

+    OfficialEye offers a debugging mode wherein integrated algorithms generate graphical visualizations, providing users with a transparent view of the tool's internal processes.
+In case of issues, these visualizations serve as a diagnostic aid, swiftly pinpointing areas for improvement and thus enhancing your document analysis experience.

 - :material-scale-balance:{ .lg .middle } __Free and open source__

     ---